ros2/demos/demo_nodes_cpp/README.md

 ## **What Is This?**

-This demo provides different minimal examples of varying inter-node communcations in ROS 2.
+This package provides several examples that demonstrate various inter-node communcations in ROS 2.

-This package consists of:
+This package consists of the following examples:
 1. `add_two_ints_client`
 2. `listener_serialized_message`
 3. `reuse_timer`